believer-ufa/rg-context-menu/README.md

 - `onopen` will fire when the menu appears
 - `onclose` fires when the menu is dismissed
 - `items` is the array of items to display in the popup list
+- `items.content` is the HTML content of the item
-- `items.text` is the text of the item
+- `items.text` is the plain text content of the item, if specified the tag will ignore `content` and use `text`
 - `items.disabled` set a disabled class and prevents events
 - `items.onselect` fires when an item is clicked on.
 The menu will also automatically close on select